mikepfrank/GLaDOS/README.md

 ### Mock-ups directory ([`mockups/`](mockups "mockups/ subdirectory"))

-This directory contains text files comprising miscellaneous mockups and screenshots of elements of the GLaDOS TUI (Text User Interface).
+This directory contains text files comprising miscellaneous mockups and screenshots of elements of the GladOS TUI (Text User Interface).

 ### Python source code ([`src/`](src "src/ subdirectory"))

-This subdirectory contains the entire source code tree for the GLaDOS server (and auxilliary utilities), written in the Python programming language (version 3).
+This subdirectory contains the entire source code tree for the GladOS server (and auxilliary utilities), written in the Python programming language (version 3).